mattxwang/lowkey/_posts/2020-01-11-getting-back-into-fiction.markdown

 But yes, I'm happy I can still get lost in a book.

 And hopefully, I'll lose myself in many more.

+*Note: Matt resolved a typo in the original post in December 2020.*